Sumyak-Jain/IBM-Capstone-Project/Capstone Project/README.md

-# Where to open a Chinese restaurant in Delhi
+# Where to open a Chinese restaurant in Delhi?